iridiumops/website/wiki/organization.md

    We respect your privacy, but alt disclosure is required.
 - No SP requirements
 - Alphas and Omegas
-- Activity: 1 fleet or 10 kills
+- Activity: 1 strategic fleet or 10 kills / month

 ## Red Members